aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ooxmlsaveoptions/_index.md

 ```

 Indicates whether embedding Ooxml files of OleObject as ole object.

+**Remarks**

 Only for OleObject.

 **Returns:**
 boolean